+Founded in 2006, the Company is a biotechnology company with a late-stage clinical pipeline of bone cell therapy products and an enhanced viscosupplement addressing high unmet needs in orthopaedics and bone diseases (currently three indications).
 Solid preclinical foundations and clinical results support the Company's research and development programs.
 The Company has extensive knowledge of bone physiology and pathophysiology and collaborates closely with prestigious academic and medical institutions.
-The Company has worldwide exclusive rights for a series of patents and technologies related to bone cell products, production methods and their applications
+The Company has worldwide exclusive rights for a series of patents and technologies related to bone cell products, production methods and their applications.

-The Company aims to be a leading regenerative company providing innovative cell products for conditions with high unmet medical needs (i.e., medical conditions that are not addressed adequately by an existing therapy) in the fields of bone fracture repair, spinal fusion and fracture prevention.
-In line with the strategy outlined in the business updates of 4 May and 7 November 2018, the Annual Report 2017 and the financial report of H1 2018, Bone Therapeutics is focusing on the development of it allogeneic product ALLOB, currently being evaluated for:
+The Company is creating a new and unique treatment approach using differentiated bone-forming cells administered via a minimally invasive percutaneous procedure, expected to offer significant benefits over the current standard-of-care.
+The Company aims to be a leading regenerative company providing innovative cell products for conditions with high unmet medical needs (i.e., medical conditions that are not addressed adequately by an existing therapy) in the fields of bone fracture repair and spinal fusion.
+In line with the strategy outlined in the Annual Report 2018, Bone Therapeutics is focussing on the development of it allogeneic platform ALLOB, currently being evaluated for:

 - Delayed-union fractures: In September 2018, the Company reported positive final results for its Phase I/IIA study in 21 patients, supporting the future clinical development of this indication.
-A Phase IIB is currently in preparation. - Lumbar spinal fusion: In September 2017, the Company reported positive interim data for its Phase IIA study.
-The recruitment for the study was finalized in February 2018.
-Final results are expected in mid-2019.
+A Phase II/III study is currently in preparation. - Lumbar spinal fusion: In June 2019, the Company announced that its allogeneic cell therapy product, ALLOB, met the primary endpoints in the Phase IIa study in patients undergoing a lumbar spinal fusion procedure.
+The recruitment for the study was finalized in February 2018 and positive interim data for the first 15 patients were reported in September 2017.